5 Top Payroll Tax Errors and How to Prevent Them

 When Entertainment Partners is asked to record escrows, chasing the required taxation becomes an issue.
 That’s why this is one of the most challenging and time-consuming errors to fix, and it frequently happens in one of two ways:

-- When pre-production escrows do not consider the film incentive taxation requirements.
+- When pre-production escrows do not consider the film incentive taxation requirements, or

 Solution: Prior to sending an escrow or advance payment, contact the Entertainment Partners Tax Support team.
 Our finance experts will calculate the taxes to hold back for the production, and save you a big headache in the long run!